Patient Rights

 A patient complaint is a concern related to quality of care, safety or services rendered that can be resolved promptly with staff present.
 We encourage you to inform us of any complaint you may have while you are in our care so it will be addressed in a timely manner.
 If you have a complaint, you are encouraged to notify your nurse or other provider who will work to resolve your concern.

 A patient grievance is a complaint that cannot be resolved at the time it is brought to the Medical Center’s attention by staff present and can be in verbal or written form.
-If you feel your complaint has not been resolved promptly, you may file a grievance by contacting Justin Davison, President and Chief Financial Officer, Saint Francis Healthcare System, at 573-331-5128.
+If you feel your complaint has not been resolved promptly, you may file a grievance by contacting us or calling 573-331-5128.
 You may also reach out to the Patient Care Concerns Hotline at 573-331-3927.
-If you would llke to put your grievance in writing, you may send it to 211 Saint Francis Drive, Cape Girardeau, MO 63703.
+If you would like to put your grievance in writing, you may send it to 211 Saint Francis Drive, Cape Girardeau, MO 63703.
 You will be notified that your grievance has been received, and it will be investigated.
 In addition, you will receive a written response once the grievance has been resolved.
 All information regarding your complaint and resolution will be kept confidential and will not compromise the care you will receive.

 If you have a grievance with this facility, you may report it at any time to the Missouri Department of Health and Senior Services, P.O.
 Box 570, Jefferson City, MO 65102-0570 or call 573-751-6303.
 You may also contact The Joint Commission, 1 Renaissance Boulevard, Oakbrook Terrace, IL 60181 or call 630-792-5000.